Writing a new health story in four Newark ZIP codes

 In Newark, New Jersey, the South Ward was once a middle class neighborhood with jobs and green spaces.
 But the past few decades haven’t been kind.
-U.S. Census data show chronic health conditions are more prevalent here.
+Chronic health conditions are more prevalent here.
 More than a third of residents live in poverty.
 And they’re at much higher risk for serious health problems than residents in other parts of the city.
-The reasons are a bit complicated.
+The reasons - and the solutions - aren't easy to pin down.

 Here’s how Horizon and a local health system decided to change that story, one ZIP code at a time.